tmartin-m/datafun-04-notebooks/01-machine-setup/02b-mac-install-brew.md

 ## Steps to Install Homebrew

-If Homebrew is not already installed, install it, update it, and verify:
+If Homebrew is not already installed, install it, update it, and verify.

+Use the command provided on their official site at <https://brew.sh/> in the first line below.

 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 brew update
 brew --version
 ```